Snowcone-Labs/iceblink/README.md

 TOTP authentication app by Snowflake-Software.

+> [!IMPORTANT]
+> The app is WIP, and not in a functioning state.

+## App

+The app uses Expo and React Native.

 ## Sync Server

 The sync/backup server is written in Rust.
-It uses Axum for routing, and sqlx with sqlite for database.
+It uses Axum for routing, and sqlx with SQLite for database.
 All data is encrypted on the client.
 Configuration options can be passed in the following ways:

 - Flags